 Publication and Journalistic Style Guides

-Publishers, broadcasters, and news organizations may have their own style guides.
+Publishers, broadcasters, and news organizations may have their own style manuals.
 The AP Stylebook, for example, is used by journalists and news organizations around the world.
 As well as the usual issues, these guides may also include editorial guidelines and other industry-specific information.

 In-House Style Sheets